asukakenji/text-to-image/README.md

 `--show`: Specifies whether the image should be shown on screen, in addition to being generated.

-`--list-families`: Show a list of available font families and quit.
+`--families`: Print a list of available font families and quit.

-`--list-font-names`: Show a list of available font names and quit.
+`--names`: Print a list of available font names and quit.

-`--list-font-names-in-family FAMILY`: Show a list of available font names that belongs to the specified font family and quit.
+`--names-in FAMILY`: Print a list of available font names that belongs to the specified font family and quit.

+`--help`: Print help text.

 ### Colors